ridesafe/ridesafe-backend/README.md

 ## RideSafe
 [RideSafe](http://www.ridesafe.io) is an open source project which detects bikers' falls.
 This is possible thanks to intelligent algorithms and data collection.

-Our smartphones have accelerometers to measure acceleration forces of individuals, these data can be used to analyse the behaviour: when walking, running, biking and even falling !
+Our smartphones have accelerometers to measure acceleration forces and gyroscope to measure rotation forces of individuals, these data can be used to analyse the behaviour: when walking, running, biking and even falling !
 The self learning algorithms are able to improve the detection of a fall by analysing such data.

 Go to: